sasjonge/sasjonge.github.io/_teaching/2021-winter-teaching-1-suturo.md

 permalink: /teaching/2021-winter-teaching-suturo
 venue: "University of Bremen"
 date: 2021-10-01
-season: "Winter"
+season: "Winter and Summer"
 location: "Bremen, Germany"
 ---

-The project SUTURO is a bachelor project at the University of Bremen.
-The goal of the project is to use a robot for household tasks.
+The Bachelor Project SUTURO, running from Winterterm 2021/2022 to Summerterm 2022, aimed to develop intelligent robot systems capable of performing everyday tasks like tidying up rooms.
+The project focused on enhancing robots' perceptual, control, and behavioral abilities through knowledge-based approaches.
-Further details (in german) can be found on the corresponding [website](https://ai.uni-bremen.de/teaching/pr-suturo-ws20).
+Further details (in german) can be found on the corresponding [website](https://ai.uni-bremen.de/teaching/pr-suturo-ws21).

 Tasks